bborncr/TWANG32/README.md

 ## Hardware used:
 * ESP32, I typically use the NodeMCU-32S module
 * LED light strip.
 The more the better, maximum of 1000.
 Tested with 1x & 2x 144/meter, 12x 60/meter and 5m x 114/meter strips.
 This has been tested with APA102C and NeoPixel type strips.
 Anything compatible with the FastLED library should work.
-* MPU6050 accelerometer
+* MPU6050 accelerometer.
+EDIT: This version uses the LSM6DSOX accelerometer.
-* Spring doorstop, I used [these](http://smile.amazon.com/gp/product/B00J4Y5BU2)
+* Spring doorstop
 * Speaker and amplifier.
 I use a PAM8403 module.
 (ESP32 cannot drive a speaker as loudly as an Arduino)

 See [Buildlog.net Blog](http://www.buildlog.net/blog?s=twang) for more details.